 The middle child was eleven year old Seraphina, and much like Derek, she was quiet and calm, constantly observing the world around her.
 She was very in touch with other people's emotions- sometimes she even claimed that she could taste them, much to her parents' amusement.
 Seraphina was often seen with her nose tucked firmly in a book, and though she laughed and played with her siblings, she was easily the most reserved in the group.
 She had a special fondness for Kate, though, who Derek had introduced her to only a few days after they started dating.
 Kate called her 'squirt' and ruffled her short, dark waves playfully every time she came over.
 Seraphina liked the way Kate walked- it was graceful and effortless, which amused the young Hale girl because Kate was only a human.
 Seraphina's green eyes were wide and trusting when they were focused on the Argent woman, and she thought of Kate as another sister.

-In all, the Hales were very well-behaved and hard-working citizens: Joe worked for a local construction company and Talia helped out as waitress at the local diner.
+In all, the Hales were very hard-working citizens: Joe worked for a local construction company and Talia was a waitress at the local diner.
 Even Laura had a part-time job at the movie store downtown.
-With their combined funds, they managed to keep the Hale Manor- the house Joe and Peter's parents had left to them-up and running.
+Though having jobs was just to draw attention away from the fortune that let run the Hale Manor- the house Joe and Peter's parents had left to them-with ease.
 The house was enormous, and even with five children running about, it wasn't nearly full.
 Joe took that into stride, and he invited Peter, who had been living in a small apartment on the other side of town, to move in with them.
-Peter was the one home-schooled Libby, Collin, and Seraphina anyway, so he quickly accepted the offer and moved into the basement of the large house.
+Peter insisted on home-schooling Libby, Collin, and Seraphina as payment, and quickly accepted the offer to moved into the basement of the large house.

 The day of the fire dawned bright and sunny.
 Derek and Laura departed for school, groaning when their mother insisted that they walk.
 "It's a beautiful morning," Talia scolded.
 "And I might want the car today.
 We're probably going to take the kids to the park."
 The older Hales grumbled as they left, but Laura couldn't help but roll her eyes and blow her mother a kiss on the way out the door.
 Derek muttered a goodbye, but he was down the steps before Talia could catch up to him.
 She had shrugged the issue off- Derek could be moody at times, and she had learned to accept that.
 After all, she didn't want anything to ruin the day she had planned out for her family.
 It was bound to be a good day; both she, Joe, and Amelia had the day off, much to everyone's delight.
 Talia made pancakes for the kids, and then decided she would take a well- deserved nap before they went anywhere.